philipturner/molecular-renderer/Documentation/tests.md

 Import the OpenMM module and validate that the OpenCL plugin can be loaded.

-Should report that 2 platforms exist: Reference, OpenCL
+Should report that two platforms exist: Reference, OpenCL

 ## MM4